Celtic rock: Celtic punk

-Ireland proved particularly fertile ground for punk bands in the mid-1970s, including Stiff Little Fingers, The Undertones, The Radiators From Space, The Boomtown Rats and The Virgin Prunes.
-Scotland also produced its fair share with acts including The Skids and The Rezillos.
-As with folk rock in England, the advent of punk and other musical trends undermined the folk element of Celtic rock, but in the early 1980s London based Irish band The Pogues created the subgenre Celtic punk by combining structural elements of folk music with a punk attitude and delivery.
+Ireland proved a particularly fertile ground for punk bands in the mid-1970s, including Stiff Little Fingers, the Undertones, the Radiators from Space, the Boomtown Rats and the Virgin Prunes.
+Scotland also produced its fair share with acts including the Skids and the Rezillos.
+As with folk rock in England, the advent of punk and other musical trends undermined the folk element of Celtic rock, but in the early 1980s London based Irish band the Pogues created the subgenre Celtic punk by combining structural elements of folk music with a punk attitude and delivery.
 The Pogues' style of punked-up Irish music spawned and influenced a number of Celtic punk bands, including fellow London-Irish band Neck, Nyah Fearties from Scotland, Australia's Roaring Jack and Norway's Greenland Whalefishers.